 (July 15, 2014)

-Our program was selected among seven to be highlighted for "Most Industry Experience."
+Our undergraduate program was selected for "Most Industry Experience" among seven U.S. programs highlighted.
 Read the full article.

 New Faculty Member Hired: Casim Sarkar

 Dr. Sarkar is currently an Assistant Professor of Bioengineering at the University of Pennsylvania.
 He received his Ph.D. in Chemical Engineering from MIT and was a Postdoctoral Fellow in Biochemistry at the University of Zurich before starting his position at Penn in 2006.
 Prof. Sarkar was the recipient of the NSF CAREER Award in 2011.
 His research interests include engineering protein agonists, antagonists, and enzymes; understanding cellular decision making in lineage commitment; and network analysis and cellular programming through synthetic biology.
 He will pursue those interests along with a new project aimed at re-engineering bacteria for oral delivery of proteins he when joins our department this summer.